 Chicham bridge connecting two villages in Spiti valley under Himachal Pradesh in India is considered as the highest suspension bridge in Asia.
 The writer shares his experience of visiting Chicham bridge along with some wonderful photos of the bridge and surroundings.

 Imagine yourself in a remote corner of the world where a cellular network is a luxury.
 A road exists, but it cannot be called a proper road for most of the part.
 The average height of that place is more than 4000 meters from the sea level.
+You can reach there through a beautiful as well as exciting journey.
 During winter, the temperature goes 40 degrees Celsius below 0.
 The relentless snowfall cuts this place from the rest of the world for more than half of the year.
 The villages are so remote, and rugged, you will feel disconnected from the rest of the world.
 The internet is a luxury, the cellular network mostly does not work, if you post a letter in the post office, it will take weeks to reach its destination.

 Which is the highest bridge in Asia?